Banff-Jasper-Rocky Mountain House Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate registered 67.0%.
-It expanded of 1.0 percentage points from July and declined by 2.0 percentage points from same month last year.
+• The local employment rate stands at 61.8%.
+It went down by 0.2 percentage points from January and fell by 7.6 percentage points from same month last year.

-• Local unemployment rate is 9.6%.
-It grew by 1.6 percentage points month-over-month, and showed growth by 2.3 percentage points year-over-year.
+• Local unemployment rate registered 6.6%.
+It declined by 0.5 percentage points month-over-month, and grew by 0.5 percentage points year-over-year.

 Employment Trends